-- It is illegal to have sex with someone of the same sex in many countries which makes this group much more vulnerable to HIV.
+- It is illegal to have sex with someone of the same sex in many countries which makes it harder for this group to access HIV services.

 In this page we refer to men who have sex with men (sometimes abbreviated to MSM).
 This includes men who have sex with men and identify as gay, as well as men who do not identify as gay.

 Men who have sex with men have an increased risk of HIV.
 There are biological reasons for this, because anal sex has a higher risk of HIV than vaginal sex.

 But, other factors such as punitive laws, stigma and discrimination make it hard for men who have sex with men to access health services which increases HIV risk.